songvuthy/VODPlayer/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+## Features

+- [x] Support for horizontal and vertical play mode
+- [x] Support play online URL and local file
+- [x] Adjust brightness by slide vertical at left side of screen
+- [x] Adjust volume by slide vertical at right side of screen

 ## Requirements

+- iOS 12.0+
+- Xcode 10.0+
+- Swift 4+

 ## Installation